Avignon: The City the Popes Abandoned and Provence Refused to Forget

 Distance: 30 km (35 minutes by car)

-Perched dramatically on a rocky outcrop in the Alpilles mountains, this medieval village is one of France's most beautiful.
-The narrow cobblestone streets wind past art galleries, cafés, and historic buildings.
-The Château des Baux ruins offer spectacular views, and the nearby Carrières de Lumières hosts immersive art exhibitions in a former quarry.
+A medieval village perched on a rocky outcrop in the Alpilles mountains.
+The Château des Baux ruins offer spectacular views, and the nearby Carrières de Lumières hosts immersive art exhibitions projected onto the walls of a former limestone quarry.
+The current exhibition runs through 2026.

 Time needed: Half day